Computer Science: Cyber Security

 • 3

 Computer forensics is the discipline that combines elements of computer science and law to collect and analyze data from computer systems, networks, wireless communications, and storage devices in a way that is admissible as evidence in a court of law.
 This course includes hands-on exercises in computer forensics analysis and validation, data acquisition, and network forensics.
 Forensics methods for personal computers, mobile devices, IoT devices, email, social media, and cloud computing are discussed.
-Prerequisites: CSI 226, CSI 242, & CSI 245
+Prerequisites: CSI 226, CSI 242, and CSI 245.

 • CSI 267